-- e.
-Verification of Remitted Amounts Additional Bills - (1) The District shall verify any and all data and RD-925 Statements submitted to it by a User pursuant to this Ordinance, evaluate its own data, call for more data, or develop additional data as it deems necessary, and subsequently bill the User for any deficiency indicated as due thereafter.
-The transmittal of any bill to a User shall not stop the District from rebilling for any deficiency determined to exist due to any subsequent reevaluation of User or District data. - (2) The District reserves the right to bill Users subject to this Ordinance for past wastewater treatment services provided.
+The District will bill the User for any deficiency found as indicated by the findings resulting from this review process.
+The transmittal of any bill to a User shall not stop the District from rebilling for any deficiency determined to exist due to any subsequent reviews of User or District data.

+- (2) The District reserves the right to bill Users subject to this Ordinance for past wastewater treatment services provided.
 Such billing will commence from the date the District identifies such Users by notification, inspection or certified mailing regarding requirements of this Ordinance. - (3) Requests to revise or otherwise modify an RD-925 Statement that has previously been certified as correct by the User and received by the District, may be subject to the provisions of Section 9a of this Ordinance. - f.
-Tax-Exempt Users' Reporting Option for Automatic Annual Billing may petition the Director, in writing, to report and pay its
+Tax-Exempt Users' Reporting Option for Automatic Annual Billing may petition the Director, in writing, to report and pay its User Charges annually on the basis of Districtapproved estimates for flow or annual consumption based on water bills or water meter readings, BOD concentrations of 119 mg/L and SS concentrations of 168 mg/L.